Online Mock Tests

 (g) What is the induced emf in the moving rod if the magnetic field is parallel to the rails instead of being perpendicular?

 An air-cored solenoid with length 30 cm, area of cross-section 25 cm2 and number of turns 500, carries a current of 2.5 A. The current is suddenly switched off in a brief time of 10−3 s.
 How much is the average back emf induced across the ends of the open switch in the circuit?
 Ignore the variation in magnetic field near the ends of the solenoid.

-(a) Obtain an expression for the mutual inductance between a long straight wire and a square loop of side a as shown in Fig. 6.21.
+(a) Obtain an expression for the mutual inductance between a long straight wire and a square loop of side an as shown in the figure.

 (b) Now assume that the straight wire carries a current of 50 A and the loop is moved to the right with a constant velocity, v = 10 m/s.

 Calculate the induced emf in the loop at the instant when x = 0.2 m.